danbev/learning-ai/notes/state-space-models.md

 and the current input.

-x is similar to the hidden state in RNNs and allows information to be passed from one step to the next.
+x is similar to the hidden state in RNNs and allows information to be passed from one step to the next. y is the output of the system at each time step.

 __wip__